RhondaLynch/Azure-Networking-Project/README.md

 | Web-1              | No*                 | 10.0.0.5             |
 | Web-2              | No*                 | 10.0.0.5             |
 | Web-3              | No*                 | 10.0.0.5             |
-* Web-1, Web-2 & Web-3 are available through the load balancer accessible only via the project owner's IP addr xxx.xx.xxx.x.
+* Web-1, Web-2 & Web-3 are available through the frontend Public IP of theload balancer accessible only via the project owner's IP addr xxx.xx.xxx.x.

 ### Elk Configuration